istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

     load balanced among pods of the appropriate internal service of the target cluster (in this case, `httpbin.bar` in cluster1).

-1. Very Access `httpbin` is accessible from `sleep`.
+1. Verify that `httpbin` is accessible from `sleep`.

 {{< text bash >}}
 $ kubectl exec $(kubectl -n foo get pod -l app=sleep -o jsonpath={.items..metadata.name}) \
    -n foo -c sleep -- curl httpbin.bar.global:8000/ip
 {{< /text >}}

-## Force remote cluster traffic through Egress Gateway
+## Force remote cluster traffic through egress gateway

 If you wish to route all egress traffic from `cluster2` via a dedicated egress gateway, use the following service entry for `httpbin.bar`.